Babysitting can be a great first job. But how do you get started?

-Kids are always climbing, reaching for items, and jumping off beds and couches.
+Children are always climbing, reaching for items, and jumping off beds and couches.
 They often get lots of bumps and bruises while doing it too!

-If you're carefully watching kids, then there is much less chance for them to get hurt or into trouble.
+If you're carefully watching children, then there is much less chance for them to get hurt or into trouble.
 But accidents happen, and you need to know what to do when there are no adults around to help.

 First Aid will teach you everything from dealing with cuts and scratches all the way up to what to do if a child you're babysitting breaks their arm or starts choking.

 Without taking a class, you might panic at the sight of blood or any kind of injury and not know what to do.
-First Aid and CPR training will provide you with the confidence to handle any kind of medical situation or emergency that you might run into while you're babysitting.
+First Aid and CPR training will provide you with the confidence to handle any kind of medical situation or emergency that you might run into while babysitting.

 It can be helpful for babysitters to learn about child development.